Approach to Accessibility

 - linguistic or cultural preferences

-Some learners are more constrained than others and are therefore less able to adapt to the learning experience or environment offered; for this reason the learning environment or experience must be more flexible.
-In order to identify and understand the mismatches that our learners may face, Lumen increasingly incorporate user research and feedback into our design and continuous improvement processes.
+Some learners are more constrained than others and are therefore less able to adapt to the learning experience or environment offered; for this reason, the learning environment or experience must be more flexible.
+To identify and understand the mismatches that our learners may face, Lumen increasingly incorporates user research and feedback into our design and continuous improvement processes.